-This project was carried out in support of the Project on the Sustainable Management of Bycatch in Latin America and Caribbean Bottom Trawl Fisheries (REBYC-II LAC) and the implementation of the Voluntary Guidelines for Securing Sustainable Small-Scale Fisheries in the Context of Food Security and Poverty Reduction.
+This project was carried out in support of the Project on the Sustainable Management of Bycatch in Latin America and Caribbean Bottom Trawl Fisheries (REBYC-II LAC) and implementation of the Voluntary Guidelines for Securing Sustainable Small-Scale Fisheries in the Context of Food Security and Poverty Reduction.

-The project is being facilitated by the Food and Agricultural Organization of the United Nations (FAO) in partnership with the Duke University Nicholas School of the Environment Marine Laboratory and the University of the West Indies Centre of Resource Management and Environmental Studies (CERMES).
+The project was facilitated by the Food and Agricultural Organization of the United Nations (FAO) in partnership with the Duke University Nicholas School of the Environment Marine Laboratory and the University of the West Indies Centre of Resource Management and Environmental Studies (CERMES).

-The overall goal of the project is to understand the self-governance capacity of small-scale fishing organisations by characterising and evaluating existing institutional arrangements of the small-scale fisheries sector and identifying areas for support and strengthening capacity.
+The overall goal of the project was to understand the self-governance capacity of small-scale fishing organisations by characterising and evaluating existing institutional arrangements of the small-scale fisheries sector and identifying areas for support and strengthening capacity.